garain/garain.github.io/README.md

-#This is my first website
+#This is my first website.
-garain.github.io
+#garain.github.io